 NASA Astrobiology Involvement

-Researchers supported by the NASA Astrobiology Program’s NAI and LARS elements had a vital role in development, operation, and data analysis of the Stardust mission.
+Researchers supported by NASA Astrobiology through the Emerging Worlds Program, the Laboratory Analysis of Returned Samples (LARS) Program, and the NAI had a vital role in development, operation, and data analysis of the Stardust mission.

 The NASA Astrobiology Institute (NAI) element of the NASA Astrobiology Program supported Stardust through a number of the NAI teams.
 Don Brownlee at the University of Washington Team served as Stardust Principal Investigar.
 Scott Sandford of the NASA Ames Research Center Team served as a Co-Investigator and was heavily involved in the analysis of samples.
 George Cody of the Carnegie Institution of Washington Team studied organics captured from come Wild 2.